Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\begin{enumerate}[leftmargin=5mm] \item \textbf{Flows that differ only by scaling} The enzymatic flux cost scales linearly with the flow.
-Therefore, if two flows $\vvA$ and $\vvB$ are identical except for their absolute scaling, the flux cost is \emph{not} strictly concave on the interpolation line. \item \textbf{Flows that employ nominally different (but practically equivalent) chemical reactions} The enzyme molecules catalysing a reaction R may be arbitrarily assigned to two pools (E1, ``blue'' enzyme molecules) and (E2, ``red'' enzyme molecules), and our reaction may be formally represented by two reactions with identical properties, R1 (catalysed by blue enzyme) and R2 (catalysed by red enzyme).
-Since the subdivision is a pure matter of description and has no effect on the system dynamics, it cannot change the flux cost.
-Thus. reactions R1 and R2, as well as any convex combination, have the same cost; the cost function is constant between R1 and R2 and therefore \emph{not strictly concave}. \end{enumerate} In these examples, the flows $\vv_A$ and $\vvB$, {\privilege} the same metabolite profile.
-Therefore, the interpolated flows can be optimally realised by a linear interpolation of the enzyme levels; for linear cost functions $\hminus(\ev)$, this implies a linear change in enzyme cost.
-Thus, for strict concavity to hold, our {\basicflow}s must not {\privilege} the same metabolite profile.
-However, if the optimal metabolite profiles are not uniquely determined, i.e.~ if a flow can {\privilege} \emph{several} metabolite profiles, will strict concavity still hold? \begin{enumerate}[leftmargin=5mm] \item \textbf{Flows that {\privilege} kinetically equivalent metabolite profiles.} In some models, different metabolite profiles $\mvA$ and $\mvB$ may yield the same reaction rates at the same enzyme levels, and the same reaction rates may occur for all metabolite profiles on the line between $\mvA$ and $\mvB$.
-As an example, consider two reactions A $\Leftrightarrow$ B + C $\Leftrightarrow$ D with reversible mass-action kinetics.
-If [B] is scaled by a factor 10 and, at the same time, [C] is scaled by a factor 0.1, the reaction rates remain unchanged.
-In the metabolite polytope (on logarithmic scale), we can linearly interpolate between two metabolite profiles.
-This is a case in which rates (and therefore cost) remain constant on a subspace in log-metabolite space, indicated by a nullvector of the cost curvature matrix of $q^{\rm enz}(\mv;\vv)$. \item \textbf{Metabolites that do not affect any of the reaction rates} As a second case, we may consider models in which some reaction rates \emph{are independent of all} metabolite levels.
-This holds for ``capacity-based rate laws'' \cite{nfbd:16}, describing enzymes that are completely substrate-saturated and forward-driven.
-In models containing such rate laws, even small enzyme perturbations can make a steady state impossible.
-In such models, it is also likely that some metabolites have no actual impact on reaction rates.
-A similar case occurs in models in which certain metabolites formally appear, but do not participate in any reactions. \end{enumerate}
+\begin{enumerate}[leftmargin=5mm] \item \textbf{Flux profiles that differ only by scaling} The enzymatic flux cost scales linearly with the {\flow}.
+If two {\flow}s $\vvA$ and $\vvB$ differ only scaling, the flux cost is linear, and therefore \emph{not} strictly concave on the interpolation line between them.
+However, such pairs of differently scaled {\flow}s cannot occur in the same B-polytope \item \textbf{Flux profiles that differ only in the usage of isoenzymes} Let us consider all enzyme molecules that catalyse a reaction R and split them arbitrarily into two pools (E1, ``blue'' enzyme molecules) and (E2, ``red'' enzyme molecules), thus representing our original reaction by two separate ``isoreactions'' with identical sum formulae and kinetics: R1 (catalysed by blue enzyme) and R2 (catalysed by red enzyme).
+Since this splitting is arbitrary, it can neither change the system dynamics nor the resulting flux cost.
+This means that the flux cost remains additive between the isoreactions R1 and R2, and is therefore \emph{not strictly concave}. \end{enumerate} In these two examples, the {\flow}s $\vv_A$ and $\vvB$ {\favour} the same metabolite profile: therefore, the interpolated {\flow}s can be optimally realised by linearly interpolating the enzyme levels.
+With a linear cost function $\hminus(\esymbolv)$, this implies an additive cost between $\vvA$ and $\vvB$.
+But what if the optimal metabolite profile of a {\flow} is not unique, and therefore two {\flow}s may be (but do not have to be) realised by the same profiles -- will strict concavity still hold? \co{die naechsten beiden punkte lieber hoch zu non-uniqueness?} \begin{enumerate}[leftmargin=5mm] \item \textbf{Flux profiles that {\favour} kinetically equal metabolite profiles.} In some models, there exist different metabolite profiles $\lncvA$ and $\lncvB$ that yield exactly the same reaction rates (with enzyme levels kept constant), and this may even hold for any metabolite profiles on the line between $\lncvA$ and $\lncvB$.
+In this case, the solution of the ECM problem will be non-unique.
+Here is an example: consider a chain of reactions A $\Leftrightarrow$ B + C $\Leftrightarrow$ D with reversible mass-action kinetics.
+If [B] is scaled by a factor 10 and [C] is scaled by 0.1, the reaction rates remain constant.
+And due to the logarithmic scale in the metabolite polytope, any convex conbination of the two metabolite profiles yield the same rates (and in ECM the same enzymatic M-cost).
+In fact, the enzymatic M-cost cost is constant on an entire subspace in log-metabolite space, as indicated by a nullvector of the cost curvature matrix of $\enzymemetcost(\lncv;\vv)$. \co{Certain rate laws enforce such nullvectors, which can be determined by analysing the network structure.} \item \textbf{Metabolites that do not affect the reaction rates} As an approximation, we may consider models in which some reaction rates do not depend on any metabolite concentrations.
+This holds, for example, if enzymes are assumed to be substrate-saturated and completely forward-driven, an approximation made by the \emph{capacity-based rate laws} \cite{nfbd:16}.
+If such rate laws are used, even small enzyme perturbations can completely impair a steady state.
+In such models, it is also likely that some metabolites have no impact on any reaction rate.
+A similar case occurs when metabolites formally belong to a model, but do not participate in any reactions. \end{enumerate}